 The Board is committed to fostering, cultivating and preserving an inclusive culture.
 The Board understands that each individual is unique and recognizes individual differences.
-In evaluating new director candidates, the Nominating and Corporate Governance Committee will actively consider gender identity, age, race, nationality, national origin, ethnicity, disability status, and sexual orientation diversity in Board composition.
+In evaluating new director candidates, the directors actively consider gender identity, age, race, nationality, national origin, ethnicity, disability status, and sexual orientation diversity in Board composition.